PeterBassett/Compiler/README.md

     * integer, float, boolean primitive data types
     * structs
     * arrays
-    * pointers types for all of the above.
+    * pointer types for all of the above.
     * reference & and dereference * operators.
     * Mathematical, logical and bitwise operators
     * global variables of all types